saanvishuk07/Digital_Literacy_Project/README.md

 ###  Task 2: Digital Portfolio
 Profiles were created and updated on:
 - GitHub
-- Kaggle
+- Linkedin
-- CodeChef
+- Stack Overflow

 These platforms help in building a professional identity and showcasing skills.

 ---

 ###  Task 3: Coding & Collaboration Platforms
-- Solved a beginner-level coding problem on HackerRank
+- Solved a beginner-level coding problem on CodeChef
 - Created a Google Form quiz on digital literacy
 - Analyzed responses using Google Sheets